koalazak/dorita980/README.md

 <a name="mission"></a>
 #### `mission` event

-Emitted every `emitIntervalTime` milliseconds with the mission data. (util for mapping)
+Emitted every `emitIntervalTime` milliseconds with the mission data. (util for mapping in models with position reporting)

 `function (data) {}`